 How do I pay for counseling?

-For a number of reasons, we generally do not directly bill your insurance at this time.
-However, if you are considering using insurance to cover your services, please contact your provider directly to ask about out-of-network benefits and the possibility of reimbursement for services.
+For a number of reasons, we do not directly bill insurance.
+If you are considering using insurance to cover your services, please contact your provider directly to ask about out-of-network benefits and the possibility of reimbursement for services.
 Receipts are provided upon request.
 Visit our Rates + Insurance page for more information.

 Counseling, insurance, and payment can be confusing.
 We are happy to answer any questions regarding getting counseling started for you or your child, feel free to contact us.